scalaz/scalaz/example/src/main/tut/typeclass/index.md

 # Type classes

-_In computer science, a type class is a type system construct that supports ad hoc polymorphism.
+_A type class is a type system construct that supports ad hoc polymorphism.
 This is achieved by adding constraints to type variables in parametrically polymorphic types._ <sup>[1](#f1)</sup>

 Type class instances allow us to add behaviour to types without changing the types themselves.